Life Insurance with Cyclical Edema.

 What rate (or price) can I qualify for?

-Now as we can see, there are a lot of potential factors that can come into play when trying to determine what kind of “rate” that an individual can and will be able to qualify.
-This is why, it’s pretty much impossible to know for sure what kind of “rate” that you might be able to qualify for without first speaking with you for a moment.
+As we can see, there are many potential factors that can come into play when trying to determine what kind of “rate” that an individual can and will be able to qualify.
+This is why, it’s pretty much impossible to know for sure what kind of “rate” you might qualify for without first speaking with you for a moment.

 That said however…